z64tools/z64hdr/helpers/README.md

 - [ ] ``Cloth`` **Capes**, **dresses**, etc...

 ## PhysicsStrand Struct
-These are the main struct for drawing dynamic strand.
-Think of as ``settings``.
+These are the main structs for drawing dynamic strand.
+Think of them as ``settings``.

-Difference between these is that `PhysicsStrandInit` has `flexible array` at the bottom of it, which is perfect for initialization, if you want to keep your initial values stored.
+Difference between these is that `PhysicsStrandInit` has a `flexible array` at the end of it, which is perfect for initialization, if you want to keep your initial values stored.

 Read more about the individual structs inside these from: \
 [PhysicsInfo](#physicsinfo)\